-The Company is primarily engaged in the business of investing in Agency MBS and other high quality ARM-MBS, which are primarily secured by pools of adjustable-rate and hybrid mortgage loans ("ARMs") on single family residences.
-The Company's investment strategy also provides for the acquisition and ownership of multifamily housing properties.
+The Company is primarily engaged in the business of investing in Agency and other high quality ARM-MBS, which are primarily secured by pools of hybrid mortgage loans, which have interest rates that are fixed for a specified period and, thereafter, generally reset annually, and adjustable rate mortgage loans (collectively, "ARMs") on single family residences.

-The Company's investment policy requires that at least 50% of its investment portfolio consist of ARM-MBS that are either (i) Agency MBS or (ii) rated in one of the two highest rating categories by one of the Rating Agencies.
-Under the Company's current policies, the remainder of the Company's assets may consist of investments in: (i) multi-family apartment properties; (ii) limited partnerships, real estate investment trusts or preferred stock of a real estate related corporations; or (iii) other fixed-income instruments.
-At December 31, 2003,

-99.3% of the Company's assets consisted of Agency MBS (which comprised 92.8% of total assets), high quality "AAA" rated MBS, MBS-related receivables and cash.
-The Company's other investments, primarily consisting of direct and indirect investments in limited partnerships and/or limited liability companies owning real estate, comprised less than 1.0% of its remaining assets at December 31, 2003.
+The Company's operating policies require that at least 50% of its investment portfolio consist of ARM-MBS that are either (i) Agency MBS or (ii) rated in one of the two highest rating categories by one of the Rating Agencies.
+The remainder of the Company's assets may consist of investments in: (i) residential mortgage loans; (ii) residential MBS; (iii) direct or indirect investments in multi-family apartment properties; (iv) investments in limited partnerships, REITs or closed-end funds; or (v) investments in other fixed income instruments (corporate or government).
+At December 31, 2004, 99.3% of the Company's assets consisted of Agency MBS (which comprised 90.4% of total assets), high quality AAA rated MBS, MBS-related receivables and cash.
+The Company's other investments, primarily consisting of indirect investments in three multi-family apartment properties and non-Agency MBS rated below AAA, comprised less than 1.0% of its remaining assets at December 31, 2004.

-Interest rates on the ARMs securing the Company's MBS are based on an index rate, such as the one-year constant maturity treasury ("CMT") rate, the London Interbank Offered Rate ("LIBOR") or the 11th District Cost of Funds Index ("COFI"), and are generally adjusted on an annual basis; however, some may be adjusted more frequently.
-The ARMs securing the Company's ARM-MBS are primarily comprised of hybrids, which have interest rates that are fixed for a specified period and, thereafter, generally reset annually.
-The maximum adjustment, in any year, of the ARMs securing the Company's ARM-MBS is usually limited to 100 to 200 basis points (i.e., one basis point is equal to 1/100 of 1%) per annum.
+Interest rates on the ARMs collateralizing the Company's MBS are based on an index rate, such as the one-year constant maturity treasury ("CMT") rate, the London Interbank Offered Rate ("LIBOR") or the 11th District Cost of Funds Index ("COFI").
+The maximum adjustment, in any year, of the ARMs collateralizing the Company's ARM-MBS is usually limited to 100 to 200 basis points (i.e., one basis point is equal to 1/100 of 1%) per annum.
 Generally, ARMs also have lifetime caps on interest rate changes from the initial interest rate, which typically do not exceed 500 to 600 basis points from the initial interest rate.
-At December 31, 2003, 91.7% of the Company's MBS had interest rates scheduled to contractually reprice within three years or less.
-Contractual repricing does not consider the impact of prepayments.
+At December 31, 2004, 77.9% of the Company's MBS had interest rates scheduled to contractually reprice within three years or less.
+Contractual repricing does not consider the impact of prepayments on MBS.